Maryland Gov. Hogan cancels expected vote on toll lane plan

 "We continue to have good conversations with the comptroller and appreciate his support for the project," Ricci said.

-When asked why the meeting was cancelled, Ricci said, "We looked at the agenda and thought we could move everything to the new year, so we are."

-Hogan and Franchot have often been close allies, but a back-and-forth exchange of jabs on Facebook between Hogan's and Franchot's offices that started Saturday and extended into Sunday morning revealed a growing feud and an explicit lack of support from the comptroller.
+But a back-and-forth exchange of jabs on Facebook between Hogan's and Franchot's offices that started Saturday and extended into Sunday morning revealed a growing feud and an explicit lack of support from Franchot.

 Hogan's personal Facebook page first posted a Dec.
-6 editorial from The Washington Post in support of building the toll lanes.
+6 editorial from The Washington Post's editorial board in support of building the toll lanes.
 The governor's office highlighted a quote from the editorial saying that Franchot and other political opponents could "play politics by pandering to naysayers or face the fact that traffic will get much worse without major new highway construction."

-Franchot's chief of staff, Len Foxwell, responded with a reference to lengthy traffic backups that have occurred at the Chesapeake Bay Bridge since the Maryland Transportation Authority began a major repair project on its western span.
+Franchot's chief of staff Len Foxwell responded with a reference to lengthy traffic backups that have occurred at the Chesapeake Bay Bridge since the Maryland Transportation Authority began a major repair project on the western span.
 Franchot has blamed the authority for not giving motorists enough notice or coordinating with local governments on both sides of the bridge.

 "As the governor and his administration hopefully learned from the Chesapeake Bay Bridge fiasco, this is complicated work, and good intentions alone aren't enough," Foxwell wrote.